GitThisJoel/efficient-c/instud/README.md

 m[2056] := r2
 ```

-In the second code the last 3 lines can be ran in parallel with the first 3 lines, this is achieved by changing from `r1` to `r2` in the last 3.
+> In the second code the last 3 lines can be ran in parallel with the first 3 lines, this is achieved by changing from `r1` to `r2` in the last 3.

-9. todo
+9. What is the purpose of branch prediction in a superscalar processor?

+> Branch prediction is when hardware fetches instructions from memory where it guesses the program will go.
+Usually it predicts the right but if not, i.e. misprediction is detected, all wrong path instructions must be marked as such.
+>
+> TODO: example of usage

 10. What can a reasonable cache block size be?